yujunz/kops-bjs/README.md

 # Kops-BJS

-This tutorial will walk you through building a Kubernetes cluster with [Kops](https://github.com/kubernetes/kops) in AWS Beijing Region.
+This tutorial will walk you through building a Kubernetes cluster with [Kops](https://github.com/kubernetes/kops) in AWS Beijing or NinXia Region.